Turkey Cooking Guide

 This is very important to allow the meat to relax, stay tender and retain its juices.
-Cover with buttered aluminium foil and a tea towel, leave to rest for a minimum of 30 minutes up to the advised 1.5 hours.
+Cover with buttered aluminium foil and a tea towel, leave to rest for a minimum of 30 minutes up to the advised 90 minutes before carving.
 Don’t worry about the turkey going cold as it will stay warm enough when covered, and will still eat perfectly when served with piping hot gravy.

 Carving the turkey

 Once the bird is well rested, follow our simple carving guide to get the most out of your Christmas turkey.
 You'll need a sharp, long-bladed carving knife for the best results.

 Christmas Lunch Time plan